-Ying-Zi Yang is an associate in Mayer Brown’s New York office and a member of the Intellectual Property and Life Sciences practice.
+Ying-Zi Yang is counsel in Mayer Brown’s New York office and a member of the Intellectual Property and Life Sciences practice.
 She is a PhD biochemist with an undergraduate degree in biochemical engineering and extensive biotechnology experience.
 She focuses her practice on patent litigation and counseling.
 She has participated in a number of Hatch-Waxman litigation and trial teams and ITC Section 337 Actions.
 Her patent counseling practice include rendering opinions relating to the infringement, validity, and enforceability of patents.

 In addition, Ying-Zi has experience in IP due diligence assessments relating to acquisitions and mergers, pre-suit investigation, and FDA regulations, including interviewing inventor and witness; assessing patent ownership; preparing timelines and presenting likely scenarios; and providing advice regarding Orange Book listings, patent term extensions, and regulatory exclusivities.